 How to Get Comfortable Being Uncomfortable: Lessons from Denali

-A couple of weeks ago, Facebook sent me a memory notification about my travel to Anchorage, Alaska, to climb Denali in May 2019.
-With no adventures planned this year, I thought it would be fun to reflect on that trip and some lessons learned.
+Every May Facebook sends me a memory notification about my travel to Anchorage, Alaska, to climb Denali.
+I thought it would be fun to reflect on that trip and some lessons learned.

 Denali was my fourth out of the Seven Summits — the highest mountains of each of the seven continents.
 In the prior years, I climbed and summitted Kilimanjaro (the highest peak in Africa), Aconcagua (the highest peak in South America) and Elbrus (the highest mountain in Europe).
 I attempted to climb Denali first time in 2017, but we did not reach the summit because of adverse weather conditions.